-MAIL - SWEETWATER CAMPUS ONLY
+MAIL - SWEETWATER

-Students residing in campus and auxiliary campus housing receive their mail at THE STUDENT CENTER.
+Students residing in campus and auxiliary campus housing receive their mail at The Student Center.
 Students should check their mail on a daily basis.
 Non-resident students may rent a mailbox, if available, on a semester basis.
-Students receiving mail at THE CENTER should have their mail addressed to them as follows:
+Students receiving mail at The Student Center should have their mail addressed to them as follows:

 Mr. or Ms. J. Doe

-TSTC West Texas Sweetwater, Box #
+TSTC West Texas Sweetwater, Box # \\

 300 Homer K. Taylor Drive

 Sweetwater, TX 79556

 Packages from home should be addressed in the same manner.
 No student may pick up another student's mail without written permission from that student.
-This written permission must be filed with the secretary in the Associate Vice President of Student Development' office and must be renewed/updated regularly every two (2) weeks.
+This written permission must be filed with the Staff Assistant in the Director of Student Life office and must be renewed/ updated regularly every two (2) weeks.